project-SIMPLE/simple.NSTDA.gama/README_VU1.md

          <img src="PICTURES/select_app.png" alt="vr_app" width="600">
    </a>

-#### 4. Check VR connections from the webplatform
+#### 4. Check VR connections from the web platform

-   Click the VR headset icon on the webplatform to check the connection status of each player.
+   Click the VR headset icon on the web platform to check the connection status of each player.

    <a id= "fig-check-connect" href="PICTURES/check_connect.png">
          <img src="PICTURES/check_connect.png" alt="vr_connection" width="600">